Viswanath-Rao/purple-ballgame/README.md

 Clone or download the repository.

-Navigate to the game directory and run: python3 main.py
+Navigate to the game directory and run:

+ python3 main.py

-🧠 Why This Game?
+🧠 Why This Game:

 This project is a perfect starting point for beginners looking to explore game development with Python.
 It covers fundamental concepts such as sprite movement, event handling, game loops, and basic game physics.
 The added invisibility mechanic introduces conditional logic and power-up mechanics, which can be extended further.

-💡 Built With
+💡 Built With:

 Python 3